uqfoundation/mystic/README.md

 reducing constraints.
 By providing a robust interface designed to enable the user to easily configure and control solvers, ``mystic`` greatly reduces the barrier to solving hard optimization problems.
-``mystic`` can convert systems of equalities and inequalities to constraints with methods in ``mystic.symbolic``, and includes statistical constraints in ``mystic.constraints`` and other modules.

 Sampling, interpolation, and statistics in ``mystic`` are all designed to seamlessly couple with constrained optimization to facilitate scientific machine learning, uncertainty quantification, adaptive sampling, nonlinear interpolation, and artificial intelligence.
+``mystic`` can convert systems of equalities and inequalities to hard or soft constraints using methods in ``mystic.symbolic``.
 With ``mystic.constraints.vectorize``, constraints can be converted to kernel transforms for use in machine learning.
-Similarly, ``mystic`` provides tools for accurately producing emulators on an irregular grid using ``mystic.math.interpolate``, which includes methods for solving for gradients and Hessians. ``mystic.samplers`` use optimizers to drive adaptive sampling toward the first and second order critical points of the response surface, yielding highly-informative training data sets.
-``mystic.math.discrete`` can be used to describe constrained discrete probability measures, which then can be used in constrained statistical optimization and learning.
+Similarly, ``mystic`` provides tools for accurately producing emulators on an irregular grid using ``mystic.math.interpolate``, which includes methods for solving for gradients and Hessians. ``mystic.samplers`` use optimizers to drive adaptive sampling toward the first and second order critical points of the response surface, yielding highly-informative training data sets and ensuring emulator accuracy. ``mystic.math.discrete`` defines constrained discrete probability measures, which can be used in constrained statistical optimization and learning.

 ``mystic`` is in active development, so any user feedback, bug reports, comments, or suggestions are highly appreciated.
 A list of issues is located at https://github.com/uqfoundation/mystic/issues, with a legacy list maintained at https://uqfoundation.github.io/project/mystic/query.